TudorBejan/WarehouseManagementSystem/README.md

 |3|2002       |"B"            |0             |21

 ## 2. Webhook Dispatcher
-* it has a consumer that listen to the WebhookEvent queue
+* it has a consumer that listens to the WebhookEvent queue
-* for each webhook event it receives:
+* for each webhook event that is received:
-	- searches in the SubscriptionDB to find the Terminals that are "interested" in receiving that event
+	- it searches in the SubscriptionDB to find the Terminals that are "interested" in receiving that event
-	- pushes the webhook event to the terminals that are subscribed
+	- it pushes the webhook event to the Terminals that are subscribed

 When running the WebHookDispatcher service, the SubscriptionDB is pre-populated with the following data: